Where New England's Equity Community Comes Together

 Charles Russo, Computershare

-Charles Russo is a regional manager for Computershare’s Employee Share Plans business, overseeing a team of relationship managers responsible for a portfolio of corporate clients across a wide range of industries.
+Charles Russo is a regional manager for Computershare’s Plan Management business, overseeing a team of relationship managers responsible for a portfolio of corporate clients across a wide range of industries.
 Since joining Computershare in 2008, Charles has leveraged his experience in the employee compensation business to ensure high levels of quality and satisfaction for all of his clients.
 Prior to joining Computershare, Charles was with UBS, Bankers Trust and JP Morgan.
 During his thirty-plus years of financial services experience, he has held positions in relationship management, product management and operations, across various disciplines.
+Charles earned his B.S. and MBA in Finance from Fordham University.

 Break-Out Session 4B

-General Session 5
+Power Session 5

 Barbara Baksa, CEP, NASPP

-Greg Kopp, Deloitte
+Greg Kopp, Deloitte Tax LLP

 Greg has 30 years of experience providing human resources and executive compensation consulting services to senior management and Boards across a broad range of industries, in both private equity and corporate transactions (IPOs and M&A) and non-transactional situations.
 He also has corporate in-house experience leading the compensation function for two publicly-traded alternative asset management firms, including leading the compensation team through an IPO and as a member of the global communications team.